-Deterministic module ownership, runtime flow, and separation between physics, UI, and rendering
+Deterministic module ownership, runtime flow, worker boundaries, and separation between physics, UI, analysis, and rendering

 Spinning Magnets Lab is structured as a scientific application rather than a monolithic graphics demo.
 Its architecture is built around one central promise: physics is computed through a deterministic pipeline, and every major stage has a clear owner.
-This is what allows the simulator to remain auditable as the project grows.
+This is what allows the simulator to remain auditable as the project grows from simple induction visualization toward a broader generator analysis environment.

 At a system level, the simulator follows the chain below:

-state.project → normalized project configuration → geometry placement → magnetic field evaluation → coil sampling and flux computation → induction runtime → derived outputs and diagnostics → UI panels and rendering
+state.project → project normalization → geometry placement → magnetic field evaluation → coil sampling and flux computation → induction and load response → electrical power and torque metrics → derived analysis products → UI panels and rendering

 This runtime direction is deliberately one-way.
 Project state feeds the engine; the engine feeds the displays.
 The display layer is not allowed to repair schema, invent field values, or alter induction logic.